 - The Colorado Potato Beetle

 The Jerusalem Crickets or potato bugs (Stenopelmatus fuscus) are discovered in the western and southern regions of the United States.
 They are a group of wingless insects having large, human-like jaws, heads, and an alien-like appearance.
-California potato bugs are large and can be 2-3 inches in length.
+California potato bugs are large and can be 2-3 inches long.
 They also have amber-yellow heads, legs, and thoraxes with black-brown rinds on the abdomen.